TheGiraffe3/Jibauni/README.md

 This is a plugin for the free, open-source game Endless Sky (endless-sky.github.io).

-It is in very active development and will be changing often.
-It may break quite a few things, so use at your own risk.

 ## General Information
 This plugin re-adds the Sheragi, and also adds a robotic faction called the Diba and a species named the Jibauni.